-But if your credit card debts are too large to consolidate via a balance transfer (i.e. it exceeds the balance transfer limit) or you don’t think you’ll be able to pay it off before the end of the period, there are other debt consolidating methods you could try, such as through a personal loan or home loan.
+But if your credit card debts are too large to consolidate via a balance transfer (i.e. it exceeds the balance transfer limit) or you don’t think you’ll be able to pay it off before the end of the period, there are other methods you could try to consolidate your credit card debt, such as through a personal loan or home loan.

 Consolidating debts through a personal loan

 If you’ve got credit card debts that are accruing high interest charges, you might consider a debt consolidation personal loan.
 This is a type of personal loan that moves your existing credit card debts into a new loan with (hopefully) a lower rate.
 This can be a useful strategy to employ, as personal loans, unlike credit cards, have a fixed repayment structure – you can’t simply repay the 2-3% minimum each month.